MAPLE LEAFS (14-9-1) at PENGUINS (15-9-1)

 Who's hot: After not recording a point in his first eight games, Maple Leafs forward David Clarkson has four in his past six. … Neal, who started the season with one goal over his first six games, has five goals during a four-game points streak.

-Injury report: In addition to Lupul being out, Maple Leafs center Dave Bolland (ankle) remains out indefinitely. … Penguins wing Beau Bennett will miss 8-10 weeks after undergoing hand and wrist surgery this week.
-Paul Martin (fractured tibia) and Tanner Glass (broken hand) are also out of the lineup.
+Injury report: Lupul is not making the trip to Pittsburgh and is expected to miss at least three games.
+Maple Leafs center Dave Bolland (ankle) remains out indefinitely. … Penguins wing Beau Bennett will miss 8-10 weeks after undergoing hand and wrist surgery this week.
+Paul Martin (lower body) and Tanner Glass (broken hand) are also out of the lineup.
 Tomas Vokoun (blood clot in hip), Rob Scuderi (ankle) and Chuck Kobasew (lower body) are on injured reserve.